 The Via Francigena is an ancient pilgrim route that runs for 1900km from Canterbury to Rome.
 Part 1 describes the first 945km of the walk from Canterbury to the Great St Bernard Pass.
 Contains all the planning information you need for your pilgrimage, including details of facilities and accommodation along the route.

-Guidebook to walking the Camino de Santiago pilgrimage, or Way of St James.
+Guidebook to walking the Camino de Santiago pilgrim route, or Way of St James.
 A 778km trek through northern Spain from Saint-Jean-Pied-de-Port in the Pyrenees to Santiago de Compostela and onto Finisterre on the Galician coast.
-The camino typically takes between 4 and 5 weeks to hike.
+The camino usually takes between 4 and 5 weeks to hike.
 Guide to the Frances route, with maps and accommodation details.